nishikaura1/ChiCodeWebsite/README.md

 Follow us on [Instagram](https://www.instagram.com)!

-*Only if you have signed up for these tutorials, you will be eligible to participate and win in the hackathon.
+*If you have signed up for the tutorials, you will only then be eligible to participate and win awesome prizes at the virtual hackathon.